sajanrajdev/Decentralized-MarketCap/README.md

 # Uniswap Remote Trader
 This application allows you to swap tokens leveraging Uniswap's smart contracts.
-For the moment, it is only enabled for the Rinkbey network and to swap WETH for UNI, DAI and MKR.
+For the moment, it is only enabled for the Rinkbey network and to swap between WETH, UNI, DAI and MKR.

 The purpose of the development of this project was to test several tools and technologies related to the Ethereum Blockchain and its interaction to a Frontend application.
 The following technologies were utilized:
 - Uniswap SDK